 The School of Interactive Computing (IC) at the Georgia Institute of Technology (Georgia Tech) invites applications for several anticipated tenure track faculty positions at all levels of seniority.
-Areas of primary interest include Robotics and Machine Learning.
+Areas of primary interest include Computing Education, Learning Sciences and Technology, Natural Language Processing, and Social Computing.
 We will also consider truly outstanding candidates in other areas that support the school’s mission and expand it in strategic directions.
 Suitable candidates must have an established international reputation and have demonstrated exceptional impact, productivity, and leadership.

 Georgia Tech is an Affirmative Action / Equal Opportunity Employer.
 Applications from women and under-represented minorities are strongly encouraged.

 Other opportunities in the Georgia Tech computing community:

 The Georgia Institute of Technology is one of the nation's top research universities, distinguished by its commitment to improving the human condition through advanced science and technology.
 Georgia Tech's campus occupies 400 acres in the heart of the city of Atlanta, where more than 19,000 undergraduate and graduate students receive a focused, technologically based education.
 Undergraduate and graduate degrees are offered in the Colleges of Architecture, Computing, Engineering, Management, Sciences, and the Ivan Allen College of Liberal Arts.
 Georgia Tech is consistently ranked in U.S. News & World Report's top ten public universities in the United States.
 The College of Computing is ranked 9th nationally among graduate computer science programs.